radekkrejcirik01/charge-points-distribution/docs/run.md

 ## To make the app work we need to run the database container and build the app image with these simple steps:
 ## Run database container
 ### 1) Build and start the container with init sql script
-Details about postgres service can be find in `docker-compose.yaml` file
+Details about postgres service can be found in `docker-compose.yaml` file
 ```shell
 docker compose up -d
 ```